lbds137/the-night-house/roles.md

 **Please only paste and send one command at a time**.
 The bot does not know how to parse more than one command per message.

+**The role categories below are collapsed by default; to expand them, click/tap on the heading name**.
+Each click toggles the display of the category (show/hide).

 {% include organisms/roles.html %}